-The League of Women Voters of Sussex County and the Sussex County (DE) Alumnae Chapter of Delta Sigma Theta Sorority, Inc., presented a compelling film documentary on the life of Mary Church Terrell, an African American suffragist and civil rights activist, on Sunday, October 13th at 2pm at the Rehoboth Beach Library.
-A discussion followed the 30 minute film.
+The League of Women Voters of Sussex County and the Sussex County (DE) Alumnae Chapter of Delta Sigma Theta Sorority, Inc., will present a compelling film documentary, "Dignity & Defiance: a Portrait of Mary Church Terrell", on February 22nd at the SEaford Public Library at 11am.
+A brief discussion will follow the film.

 Mary Church Terrell (1863-1954) was an African American, educator, writer, suffragist, and civil rights activist who championed racial equality and women’s suffrage in the late 19th and early 20th century.